TilenBerlak/Chuckinator/README.md

 # Chuckinator
-FPS game made with WebGL
+FPS game made with JavaScript and WebGL.